google/clusterfuzz/README.md

 You can find detailed documentation [here](https://google.github.io/clusterfuzz).

 ## Trophies
-As of February 2023, ClusterFuzz has found ~27,000 bugs in Google (e.g. [Chrome]).
+As of February 2023, ClusterFuzz has found ~27,000 bugs across Google products (e.g. [Chrome]).
 Additionally, ClusterFuzz has helped identify and fix over [8,900] vulnerabilities and [28,000] bugs across [850] projects integrated with [OSS-Fuzz].

 ## Getting Help
 You can [file an issue](https://github.com/google/clusterfuzz/issues/new) to ask